 Line 9.
 Enter the FEIN of the paying entity.
 Note: Do not obscure any digits when entering the FEIN.

 Line 10.
-Enter the amount of distributive share.
-This amount should include all Indiana add-backs and deductions.
+Enter the amount of PTET paid.

 Line 11.
 Enter the amount of Indiana state tax withheld.
 This amount should only include payments made into the corporate account and withholding amounts passed through by another entity.